oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 ## Task 2: Create a compartment

-As a tenancy administrator, create a compartment in IAM in which to store Oracle Data Safe resources.
-From here on in, we refer to the compartment created in this task as "your compartment."
+As a tenancy administrator, create a compartment in Oracle Cloud Infrastructure Identity and Access Management (IAM) in which to store Oracle Data Safe resources.
+From here on in, we refer to this compartment as "your compartment."

 > **Note**: If you have an existing compartment in your tenancy that you can use, or you are using an Oracle-provided environment, you can skip this task.